 - Ray and Stephanie Lane Fellowship, School of Computer Science, Carnegie Mellon University, 2009-2012

-My area of research is broadly in computational systems and synthetic biology.
-My main research focus is on the theoretical understanding of how various uncertainties contribute to the relation between genotypes and phenotypes through the development and the use of quantitative modeling and analysis methods.
-In particular, I am interested in gaining quantitative insights into how biological functions have emerged from stochastic interactions of molecules, how they might have evolved, and how they can be modified for specific objectives.
+Hiroyuki's area of research is broadly in computational systems and synthetic biology.
+His main research focus is on the theoretical understanding of how various uncertainties contribute to the relation between genotypes and phenotypes through the development and the use of quantitative modeling and analysis methods.
+In particular, he is interested in gaining quantitative insights into how biological functions have emerged from stochastic interactions of molecules, how they might have evolved, and how they can be modified for specific objectives.

 1. H. Kuwahara, X. Cui, R. Umarov, R. Grunberg, C. Myers, and X. Gao, "BOLme: a repository of SBOL parts for metabolic engineering," ACS Synthetic Biology, 2017 (doi: 10.1021/acssynbio.6b00278).